arya-domain/HyperCap/README.md

 ## Dataset

 Complete Captioning Dataset is present along with the respective HSI data.
-Please refer to the `Datasets/` folder for examples.
+Please refer to the `Datasets/` folder.

 ---